ConnerCarnahanUO/RoozbehCCM/README.md

 pip install -r ./requirements.txt

 ```
 If you want your environment to have a different name just replace "fcf" with whatever you want in the above code.
+Additionally, if your workstation is really old you might need to choose to have an older version with python, this does still run for anything newer than 3.8.

 ## Barebones lab usage guide